brandonladen/alx-higher_level_programming/0x00-python-hello_world/README.md

 	TASKS

-		0.Run Python file
+		0-run - Write a Shell script that runs a Python script.
-			Write a Shell script that runs a Python script.
+		1-run_inline - Write a script that runs Python code